 - Get enough sleep

 Sleep deprivation can impact your thyroid and stress hormone levels, which can negatively affect your memory, immune system, heart, and metabolism, among others.
-Over time, this will lead to depression, weight gain, high blood sugar levels, and an increased risk of diabetes.
-While there is no magic number for how much sleep an individual needs, the National Sleep Foundation® provided the following figures as guidelines in 2015 based on a rigorous review of medical literature:
+Over time, this can lead to depression, weight gain, high blood sugar levels, and an increased risk of diabetes.
+While there’s no magic number for how much sleep one needs, the National Sleep Foundation® provided the following figures as guidelines in 2015, based on a rigorous review of medical literature: